Spiritual abuse is prolific among women of faith, yet it is one of the most difficult forms of abuse to detect.

 You need support.

-The Betrayal Trauma Recovery Group is here for you.
-With sessions every single day in every single time zone, you can find the support that you need when you need it.
-Join today and begin your journey to healing.
+BTR.ORG Group Sessions are available for you every single day in every single time zone, you can find the support that you need when you need it.
+We’d love to see you in a session today.

 Anne: Welcome to Betrayal Trauma Recovery, this is Anne.

-Our daily online support group has more sessions than any other support group out there.
-We have over 21 sessions per week for you to choose from.
-You don’t have to wait for an appointment, you don’t have to leave your home, you can join from your closet or your parked car in your garage.
+BTR.ORG Group Sessions are so helpful.
+You don’t have to wait for an appointment, you don’t have to leave your home, you can attend from your closet or your parked car in your garage.
 Check out the session schedule.
 We’d love to see you in a session today.

 For everyone who has given this podcast a five-star rating and perhaps even a review on Apple podcasts or other podcasting apps, thank you so much.
 If this podcast has helped you, when you rate it, you help other women find it.
 So, your ratings make a big difference.